jeremija/slack2spark/README.md

 # Config Files

 This project uses [node-config][node-config] module.
 Configure `config/default.yaml` or add `config/local.yaml`.
-Extra configuration is available by putting a JSON configuration in the `NODE_CONFIG` environment variable to a JSON.
+External configuration is available through the `NODE_CONFIG` environment variable, in the form of a JSON string.

 # License